 Mango Mochi dessert is a well-liked traditional Japanese rice cake.
 They make mochi with glutinous rice (also called sticky rice or sweet rice).
 And they fill this mango mochi dessert with fresh mango pieces.
 Most commonly, they mold mochi into shapes either rectangles or circles.
 Moreover, they usually eat mochi during special occasions, particularly festive season like the Japanese New Year.
 There are many types of mochi flavours and sweet fillings.
 Likewise, the flavours are green tea, matcha, mango, red bean paste, ground peanuts and black sesame.
 Plus taro, chocolate, coffee and many more modern variations.

 For my gluten free mango mochi dessert recipe, I have made it all-natural mango flavour.
-Using fresh mango and sweet fresh mango fruit fillings.
+Using glutinous rice flour, fresh mango and sweet fresh mango fruit fillings.
 Due to mango season in Australia now, there are so many different varieties of sweet and tasty mangoes.
 This mango mochi recipe is not only naturally gluten free.
 But also vegan, dairy free, nut free, soy free, corn free, refined sugar free and allergy friendly.

 History of Mochi